How to use the GROW model to teach English online

 The learner is smiling as they write it down.

-During this process you can actually see that the learner formulates clearly what exactly they would like to do and what they would like to have by the end of the lesson.
+During this process, you can actually see that the learner formulates clearly what exactly they want to achieve by the end of the lesson.
 This is essential because knowing what they want, what they expect and how they will know they have got it helps the learner to take their own responsibility for doing their best to actually arrive at the goal.
 It takes away the unease of something unknown.
-It gives a sense of control and direction.
+Provides a sense of control and direction.

 It also makes it easier for the teacher to organise the lesson and to focus on the specific goal set by the client.